troisjs/troisjs.github.io/src/renderer/components/extend.md

 app.extend({ OrbitControls })

 // You can add any number of new classes to the object:
-// app.extend({ OrbitControls, AnotherClass, ThirdClass, ... })
+// app.extend({ OrbitControls, AnotherClass, 'third-class': ThirdClass, ... })
-// Each one is available under the property name,
+// Each one register a component under the property name,
 // so you could use the above classes with:
 // <OrbitControls />
 // <AnotherClass />
-// <ThirdClass />
+// <third-class />

 // mount the app
 app.mount('#app')